Sail Buddy

 The SailTimer wind instrument connects directly to your iPhone via Bluetooth using a custom app.

-- Launch Sail Buddy, tap the Settings icon, then tap the NMEA Configuration button and enter these settings:
+3. Launch Sail Buddy, go to Settings / Connection and enter these settings:

 Sail Buddy supports the following NMEA sentences: